ArkS0001/Crystal-Quantum-Shield-FLIPKART-GRID-6.0/Information Security/CRYSTAL Kyber and Dilithium/readme.md

+# Post Quantum Cryptography
+Post-quantum cryptography refers to cryptographic algorithms designed to be secure against the potential future threats posed by quantum computers.
+Unlike classical cryptography, which relies on problems like integer factorization or discrete logarithms that quantum computers could efficiently solve, post-quantum algorithms are based on mathematical problems that are believed to be resistant to both quantum and classical attacks.
+These algorithms ensure that encrypted data, digital signatures, and other cryptographic operations remain secure even if powerful quantum computers become a reality.
+Major categories include lattice-based cryptography, hash-based cryptography, multivariate polynomial cryptography, and code-based cryptography.

 # CRYSTALS-Kyber for API Security

 CRYSTALS-Kyber is a key encapsulation mechanism (KEM) and public-key encryption algorithm.
 It is used to securely exchange symmetric keys over insecure channels.